syntax53/MMUD-Explorer/README.md

 -NEW: columns on monster list: added "# lairs (% average lairs)", (and for NMR v1.8+ exports): average damage and "scripting value" which is the number of lairs for the monster compared to the average lairs for the database multiplied by (EXP/(DMG+HP))
 -NEW: filtering capabilities: cash, hp, damage, regen, experience
 -UP: added coloring to health
+-UP: monster attack spells now ignore min/max level caps on the spells themselves (as mmud handles it)
+-UP: cash drops totaled and simplified
 -FIX: min/max spell damage was sometimes incorrect if the cast level was outside the spell's min/max level caps

 Character: